tbee/TECL/README.md

 ```

 ## Usage ##
-The configuration hierarchy is accessed using a single 'list' method, because each key may have multiple values:

-	List<R> list(String path, List<R> defaultValue, Class<R> clazz)

-But if you only want one (which is very often the case) there is the 'get':

-	R get(String path, R defaultValue, Class<R> clazz)

-The class at the end specifies the return type.
+TECL consist of a tree of TECL instances, mirroring the group structure.
+On each TECL instance you can 'get' the value of a field, but TECL supports converting that field to a specific type.
-TECL has build in support for Strings, Integers, BigDecimal, BigInteger, date, time and more will follow.
+TECL has build-in support for Strings, Integers, BigDecimal, BigInteger, date, time and more will follow
-These build in types also have convenience methods:
+For for example, getting the value of a field as a String would look like this:

+	get("field", String.class)

+Type String can be using for all fields, since the input is a text file.
+The buid-in types have convenience methods, so there is no need to specify the class, for example:

+	str("url") # String
+	integer("timepout") # Integer
+	grp("database") # Returns a new TECL for the subgroup

+All methods also have a variant with a default value, which is returned in case the field does not exist:

+	get("field", String.class, "default")
+	str("field", "default")

+Since TECL is a tree, you can use the grp method to navigate to subgroups, or use slashes in the field identifier:

 	str("/database/url")
 	integer("/database/timepout")
 	grp("/database")

+In TECL it is possible that a field as multiple values, the methods above always returns the value at index 0.
-But in case no matching convenience method is present, the get or list method is the way to go.
+If you want all values, the list method is the correct way:
-It is possible to register custom types (see below), or simply provide a convert function to the 'listUsingFunction' method.

-The path in the methods travels the hierarchy.
-If no value is found, the default is returned.
-Per default this is null, but can be set as the last parameter:

-	integer("/database/timepout", 1000)

-Every property can have multiple values, to get to those indexes are used as the first parameter:
+	List<R> list(String path, List<R> defaultValue, Class<R> clazz)

+But if the index is known, the get and every convenience method have a version with an index as the first parameter.
+Or you can use square brackets for the index.

 	str(1, "/hosts")
 	str("/hosts[1]")

+Since it is quite possible you have a value for which no build-in type exists.
+In this case it is possible to treat it as a String, or register additional types (see the corresponding paragraph below), or provide a convert function to the 'getUsingFunction' and 'listUsingFunction' methods.

 Tables are nothing more than indexed properties: